timhuijgen/easy-api/README.md

 // Define API functions
 var userAPI = {
-	// You can specify a domain as an object:
+	// You can specify a domain function as an object:
     // this will use the route users.save automatically
     save: {
         method: 'POST',
         //route: 'users.save' // optional
         options: { // Optional options applied only to this method call
-            dataType: 'text/html'
+            parse: 'blob'
         }
     },

-	// You can define a function instead of a configuration
+	// You can define a function instead of a configuration object
-	// object to handle calls yourself:
+	// to handle calls yourself:
     //save: function(data) {
     //    let route = this.getRoute('users.save', data});
     //    return this.post(route, data);